-500 lbs. max.\
+500 lbs. max.

-The factory installed towing hitch on this coach is capable of pulling 5,000 lbs. load (max.), however, the vertical (tongue) weight may vary according to chassis and model combinations. (\see label on hitch).
+The factory installed towing hitch on this coach is capable of pulling 5,000 lbs. load (max.), however, the vertical (tongue) weight may vary according to chassis and model combinations. (see label on hitch).
+Towing capacity may be less than hitch rating.